AI tool buying guide

 Working branch or patch set

-GitHub Copilot is the safest default for broad rollout if user budgets and review runner policy are in place; Cursor needs heavier workspace adoption to justify premium seats, while Windsurf 2.0 is the sharper specialist pick when Agent Command Center, Spaces, and Devin handoff are central to the workflow.
+GitHub Copilot is the lowest-risk default for broad rollout if user budgets and review runner policy are in place; Cursor needs heavier workspace adoption to justify premium seats, while Windsurf 2.0 is the more focused specialist pick when Agent Command Center, Spaces, and Devin handoff are central to the workflow.
 Add Codex or Claude Code plugins when the team needs packaged workflows, not just inline assistance.

 Input